ganesh2427/recognition_rawmodel/README.md

 ### This repository contains:

 1. Model Architecture: Siamese Neural Network with EfficientNetB0 as the feature extractor.
-2. Training Scripts: Code for training and evaluating the face verification model.
-3. Data Structure: Example folder structure for organizing anchor, positive, and negative images.
+2. Data Structure: Example folder structure for organizing anchor, positive, and negative images.
-4. Preprocessing: Utilities for image loading, augmentation, and preprocessing.
-5. Requirements: requirements.txt file listing all Python dependencies.
+3. Requirements: requirements.txt file listing all Python dependencies.
-6. Documentation: Step-by-step instructions for installation, usage, and customization.
+4. Documentation: Step-by-step instructions for installation, usage, and customization.
-7. Sample Results: Example outputs and accuracy metrics.
+5. Sample Results: Example outputs and accuracy metrics.
-8. License: Open-source license for academic and commercial use.
+6. License: Open-source license for academic and commercial use.